-LANAP® Laser Treatment New York City and Manhattan
+LANAP® Laser Treatment New York City

 Stop periodontal disease with a gentle and highly effective approach.
-Dr. Scott Kissel offers patients in Manhattan, New York City LANAP laser treatment conducted with a microscope.
-Dr. Kissel is one of the first periodontists in New York City and Manhattan to combine the advantages of the microscope with LANAP.
+Dr. Scott Kissel offers patients New York City LANAP laser treatment conducted with a microscope.
+Dr. Kissel is one of the first periodontists in New York City to combine the advantages of the microscope with LANAP.
 Used together, these instruments allow for the removal of more tartar and significantly increase the likelihood of reattachment of gum tissue or regeneration of bone to your tooth.
 It can also be used to treat ailing implants.

 The laser-assisted new attachment procedure (LANAP) is: